A Complete Guide To Provincetown, Massachusetts (Updated 2026)

 Provincetown Beaches

-Provincetown has some of the best beaches on the east coast.
-The golden sand and clear water make for a spectacular beach day.
+Provincetown has some of the best beaches on the east coast - think golden sand and clear, seaweed free water.
 There are a few beaches you can choose from in Provincetown (Herring Cove Beach, Race Point Beach, Long Point Beach, PTown Harbor Beach, Boy Beach, and Dog Beach.)

 PTown Harbor Beach is right next to commercial Street so it is safe to say that it is the most convenient.
 Dog beach is next to PTown Harbor Beach and it is ment for dogs, so of course I spend some time there as well.